New antisemitism: A new phenomenon, but not antisemitism

 Brian Klug argues that the new prejudice is not antisemitism, new or old, nor a mutation of an existing virus, but "a brand new 'bug.

-Brian Klug, senior research fellow in philosophy at St Benet's Hall, Oxford – who gave expert testimony in February 2006 to a British parliamentary inquiry into antisemitism in the UK, and in November 2004 to the Hearing on Anti-Semitism at the German Bundestag – argues against the idea that there is a "single, unified phenomenon" that could be called "new" antisemitism.
-He accepts that there is reason for the Jewish community to be concerned, but argues that any increase in antisemitic incidents is attributable to classical antisemitism.
-Proponents of the new antisemitism concept, he writes, see an organizing principle that allows them to formulate a new concept, but it is only in terms of this concept that many of the examples cited in evidence of it count as examples in the first place.
+Brian Klug, then a senior research fellow in philosophy at St Benet's Hall, Oxford—who provided expert testimony in February 2006 to a British parliamentary inquiry into antisemitism in the UK, and in a November 2004 hearing on antisemitism at the German Bundestag—argues against the idea that there is a "single, unified phenomenon" that could be called "new" antisemitism.
+He acknowledges that there is reason for the Jewish community to be concerned, but he contends that any rise in antisemitic incidents is attributable to classical antisemitism.
+Proponents of the new antisemitism concept, he writes, see an organizing principle that allows them to formulate it, but it is only through this concept that many of the examples used as evidence of it count as examples in the first place.
 That is, the creation of the concept may be based on a circular argument or tautology.
-He argues that it is an unhelpful concept, because it devalues the term "antisemitism," leading to widespread cynicism about the use of it.
+He argues that it is an unhelpful concept because it devalues the term "antisemitism", leading to widespread cynicism about its use.
 People of goodwill who support the Palestinians resent being falsely accused of antisemitism.

-Klug defines classical antisemitism as "an ingrained European fantasy about Jews as Jews," arguing that whether Jews are seen as a race, religion, or ethnicity, and whether antisemitism comes from the right or the left, the antisemite's image of the Jew is always as "a people set apart, not merely by their customs but by their collective character.
-They are arrogant, secretive, cunning, always looking to turn a profit.
+Klug describes classical antisemitism as "an ingrained European fantasy about Jews as Jews," arguing that whether Jews are viewed as a racial, ethnoreligious, or primarily religious group, and whether antisemitism originates from the right or the left, the antisemitic image of the Jew is always as "a people set apart, not merely by their customs but by their collective character."
+Classical antisemitism, he argues, regards Jews as "arrogant, secretive, cunning, [and] always looking to turn a profit.
 Loyal only to their own, wherever they go they form a state within a state, preying upon the societies in whose midst they dwell.
 Mysteriously powerful, their hidden hand controls the banks and the media.
 They will even drag governments into war if this suits their purposes.
-Such is the figure of 'the Jew,' transmitted from generation to generation."
+Such is the figure of 'the Jew', transmitted from generation to generation."

 [W]hen anti-Semitism is everywhere, it is nowhere.
 And when every anti-Zionist is an anti-Semite, we no longer know how to recognize the real thing—the concept of anti-Semitism loses its significance.